 How to refine

-Pick the one signature prop that defines the subject’s craft — an open guitar case, sauce splatter on the apron, a half-built engine.
-Three props turns the photo into clutter and the eye doesn’t know where to land.
+Pick the one signature prop that defines the subject’s craft: an open guitar case, sauce splatter on the apron, a half-built engine.
+Three props turn the photo into clutter and the eye has nowhere to land.
 Use a wider lens than for a headshot (35mm or 50mm), and keep the f-stop in the f/2 to f/2.8 range so the subject still pops while the environment stays legible.
+If the background renders too blurry to read, narrow the aperture one stop (f/2.0 to f/2.8) rather than changing the lens.
 The AI realistic portrait workflow tutorial covers exporting consistent variants for a profile series.

 Common mistakes

-- Empty or clean studio background — defeats the entire genre
+- Empty or clean studio background, which defeats the entire genre

-- Three signature props instead of one — the eye has nowhere to land
+- Three signature props instead of one, so the eye has nowhere to land

-- 85mm lens — compresses the environment out of the frame
+- An 85mm lens, which compresses the environment out of the frame

-- Studio lighting on a working-environment subject — kills the location feel
+- Studio lighting on a working-environment subject, which kills the location feel

 Related